How to get from Siem Reap to Kampot

 TIP: If you decide to travel by plane, please consider including a carbon compensation fee to reduce your impact on the environment.

-Our favourite places to stay in Kampot
+Best places to stay in Kampot

 Kampot is a relatively small town, but there are still a number of areas you can choose to stay in.
 Here’s a quick run down of the different areas: